 Walking has numerous benefits to it, including;

-Walking long distances can help you burn a lot of calories with less muscle fatigue than running would.
+If you walk long distances often you burn a lot of calories with less muscle fatigue than running.
 Yesterday I walked 9.2 miles and burned around 950 calories through this activity alone.

 Studies have shown that walking is just as good as running to prevent hypertension, type II diabetes and cholesterol.
-I love running but too much of it is bad for the body in the long term.
+Running does the same but too much of it is bad for the body in the long term.
 How many well-built long distance runners do you know?
 Remember we’re talking about walking for longevity.

 Most types of cardiovascular exercise including walking is good for improving cognitive function and mood.
 In an era where depression and anxiety are spiralling out of control measures to combat these issues should be prioritised.
 When I go out and walk through London (or anywhere) for a couple of hours I feel a sense of clarity and calm.

-It helps you feel connected to other humans
+Walking makes you feel connected to other humans and your environment

 When I mention how much I walk to most people they grimace as if it’s some difficult feat of human achievement.